 - valve (sprinklers)

-A number of special tiles are also supported, including:
+The following special tiles are also supported:

 - Smart Home Monitor (SmartThings only)